AreyMadhav/QuantumTraining/README.md

 7. Install the necessary dependencies for running the code examples.
 Instructions for installation may vary depending on the quantum computing framework used.

-## Getting Started

-To get started with QuantumTraining, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/AreyMadhav/QuantumTraining.git`.

-2. Explore the contents of the repository, including lecture notes, code examples, and exercises.

-3. Install the necessary dependencies for running the code examples.
-Instructions for installation may vary depending on the quantum computing framework used.

-4. Start learning!
-Begin with the lecture notes to build a strong foundation in quantum computing principles, then experiment with the provided code examples and solve exercises to reinforce your understanding.

 Happy learning!